beaver-social/core/packages/server/api/lib/docs/content/introduction.md

-# Beaver Social Documentation

-Welcome to the Beaver Social documentation.
-This comprehensive guide covers everything you need to know about integrating and using the Beaver Social Web3 Social Network Layer.

 ## What is Beaver Social?

 Beaver Social is a Web3 Social Network Layer built on the Sui Blockchain.
 It's designed as a headless logic layer that provides developers with the tools to create customized social network UI clients.